 East Busan Exploration Tour (half-day tour)

 Note: The East Busan Exploration half-day tour allows the option to end at Haeundae Beach, Gijang Traditional Market, or Lotte Premium Outlets.

-Alternatively, you can also go on this full-day tour (~S$55) where you’ll get to visit must-see attractions like the Songdo Skywalk and Gamcheon Culture Village, enjoy a Busan specialty lunch, and relax at the luxurious Spa Land Centum City at the end!
+Alternatively, you can also go on this full-day tour (~S$46) where you’ll get to visit must-see attractions like the Songdo Skywalk and Gamcheon Culture Village, plus enjoy a Busan specialty lunch mid-way!

 Busan SEA Life Aquarium